hmbui/pydmcharting/README.md

-# REPRO MOVED TO SLACLAB
+# REPO MOVED TO SLACLAB
 The TimeChart (formerly PyDMCharting) project is now a part of the SLAC Lab home.
-It will be maintained and open for contributions at [the new TimeChart repro](https://github.com/slaclab/timechart "SLAC Lab TimeChart").
+It will be maintained and open for contributions at [the new TimeChart repo](https://github.com/slaclab/timechart "SLAC Lab TimeChart").
 The rest of the information here is saved as an archive.

 =====